parallella/parallella-utils/docs/para_gpio.md

       function always reads the pin levels, it doesn't just return the values most recently Set, regardless of direction.

+    Close() - Releases all pins from the object.
+This happens automatically when the object is destroyed.
+New pins may be added with AddPin() after calling this functions.

+The following functions are not currently implemented:

-    WaitLevel(int nValue, int nTimeout) - Waits for the given value to be present on the input, meaning it will return immediately if the input is already at the requested value.
+    WaitLevel(int nPin, int nValue, int nTimeout) - Waits for the given value to be present on the input, meaning it will return immediately if the input is already at the requested value.
 Times out after nTimeout seconds if request not satisfied.

-    WaitEdge(int nValue, int nTimeout) - Waits for a rising (nValue = 1) or
-      falling (nValue = 0) edge on the input.
+    WaitEdge(int nPin, int nValue, int nTimeout) - Waits for a rising (nValue = 1) or falling (nValue = 0) edge on the input.
 Requires an edge, i.e. if the input is already at the requested level it must toggle before this function will return.
 Times out after nTimeout seconds if no edge.

-    Blink(int nMSOn, nMSOff) - "Blinks" the gpio pin(s) by turning them on for nMSOn milliseconds then then off for nMSOff before returning.
+    Blink(int nMask, int nMSOn, int nMSOff) - "Blinks" the gpio pin(s) defined in nMask by turning them on for nMSOn milliseconds then then off for nMSOff before returning.

-    Close() - Releases all pins from the object.
-This happens automatically when the object is destroyed.

 ## Performance